questianon/sdupdates/README.md

 !!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
 This should allow you to see changes across the different updates

-!!! note Changelog: vt hdg some extra discord stuff, need to do sdg
+!!! note Changelog: everything except discord and reddit

-!!! note Request: Looking for javascript + react coders (someone who knows how to make a form -> xlsx, doesn't need to be in js + react)

 All rentry links are ended with a '.org' here and can be changed to a '.co'.
 Also, use incognito/private browsing when opening google links, else you lose your anonymity / someone may dox you